 -AfiCTA Summits: 2015, 2016, 2017

--IGF2017:
+-IGF2017: BC is still assessing how to best utilize the IGF2017, but has several members attending and who will be speaking and offer distribution of materials, as well as promoting the

+BC engagement at ICANN

 -7.
 What are actionable and measurable expectations your group or leadership has for members who receive travel support?
 Are there follow-up reporting requirements for members who attend ICANN Public Meetings and/or receive Community Regional Outreach Program (CROP) funding?